FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 ### Staging
 At some point your AS will be staged: The vehicle is placed at a staging line prior to the starting line, the `fsds_ros_bridge` node will connect to the ros system.
-From this point onwards, the AS will receive sensordata and can controll the vehicle by publishing vehicle setpoints.
+From this point onwards, the AS will receive sensor data and can control the vehicle by publishing vehicle setpoints.
 However, it shouldn't start driving the vehicle just yet!

 ### Starting
-Just like with a phisical FS event, the vehicle must only start driving after a GO signal is received.
+Just like with a physical FS event, the vehicle must only start driving after a GO signal is received.
 The GO signal indicates that the AS must start the mision and that the vehicle should start driving.
 This signal is also known as the 'green flag' signal or 'starting' signal, within this repo we will reference it as 'GO'.
 Within the GO signal, the mission is added.